 6) BETE assets listed on the 706 form or vice versa.
 If your assets are BETE eligible, these exempt items should not be reported on the 706 form.

-7) Only provide a list of additions or disposals.
+7) If you only provide a list of additions or disposals.
 If you would like to submit a disposal or addition list, please do.
 However these may not be submitted in-lieu of a full asset list; a complete asset list is always required.

 8) Report depreciated costs.
 Our office will depreciate the items on your asset list when we process the return (see the table on the form).
 Please do not submit a list with depreciated costs.